trailofbits/algo/docs/faq.md

 ## What's the current status of WireGuard?

 [WireGuard is a work in progress](https://www.wireguard.com/#work-in-progress).
 It has undergone [substantial](https://www.wireguard.com/formal-verification/) security review, however, its authors are appropriately cautious about its safety and the protocol is subject to change.
 As a result, WireGuard does not yet have a "stable" 1.0 release.
 Releases are tagged with their build date -- "0.0.YYYYMMDD" -- and users should be advised to apply new updates when they are available.
+Your Algo server will automatically upgrade and restart WireGuard from the [official WireGuard PPA for Ubuntu](https://launchpad.net/~wireguard/+archive/ubuntu/wireguard) by default.

 ## Why aren't you using Tor?